bkurtulmus/SuMovie/README.md

 - Thanks to our Mobile Application course instructors and peers for their valuable feedback and support throughout this project.

-## Contact

-For any questions or further information, please contact us at [your-email@example.com].

 Happy exploring!